Differential privacy statistical inference for a directed graph network model with covariates: Discussion

 \section{Discussion}

-In this paper, we mainly study the asymptotic properties of the heterogeneous parameter $\boldsymbol{\theta}$ and the homogeneity parameter $\boldsymbol{\gamma}$ in the directed $\beta$-model with covariates under the differential privacy mechanism.
-By releasing noise for the degree sequences using the discrete Laplace mechanism, we prove the consistency of the differentially private estimators through a two-stage Newton iteration and further derive the asymptotic properties of the differentially private estimators $\widehat{\boldsymbol{\theta}}$ and $\widehat{\boldsymbol{\gamma}}$.
-Regarding the parameter $\widehat{\boldsymbol{\theta}}$, we find when the noise variance is present, an additional variance factor in the asymptotic variance of $\widehat{\boldsymbol{\theta}}-\boldsymbol{\theta^*}$.
+The present study investigates the asymptotic properties of the heterogeneous parameter $\widehat{\boldsymbol\theta}$ and the homogeneity parameter $\widehat{\boldsymbol\gamma}$ in the directed $\beta$-model with covariates under the differential privacy mechanism.
+We establish the consistency of differential privacy moment estimates by releasing sufficient network statistics through the joint Laplace mechanism.
+Furthermore, we derive the asymptotic properties of differentially private estimators $\widehat{\boldsymbol\theta}$ and $\widehat{\boldsymbol\gamma}$ utilizing two-stage Newton iterations.
+Taking into account the parameter $\widehat{\boldsymbol\theta}$, it is evident that in the presence of noise variance, an additional variance factor is introduced into the asymptotic variance of $\widehat{\boldsymbol\theta}-\boldsymbol\theta^*$ .
 The results of numerical simulations demonstrate that the theoretical results can be used for statistical inference.
-In particular, the conditions for ensuring asymptotic normality seem to be stronger than those for ensuring consistency.
-Furthermore, the asymptotic properties of the differentially private estimators are determined not only by the growth rate of the parameters but also by their configuration.
-It would be interesting to study whether these boundary conditions can be relaxed.
+In Theorem \ref{THEOREM 1}-\ref{THEOREM 3}, the choice of parameters $\rho_n$ and $\epsilon_n$ may not be optimal.
+In particular, the conditions guaranteeing asymptotic normality seem to be stronger than those guaranteeing collinearity.
+Furthermore, the asymptotic nature of the estimator is contingent not solely on the growth rate of the parameter but also on the configuration of the parameter.
+It would be interesting to investigate whether these boundary conditions could be relaxed.
 We assume that the edges are binary edges following a Bernoulli distribution.
 In real-world networks, edges may not only take binary values but also be weighted.
 The theoretical analysis of weighted edges is worth further exploration.
-In the future, we will consider generalizing the analysis to other probability distributions, such as the Poisson distribution[\cite{xu2023network}].
-Furthermore, we assume that all parameters are bounded.
-The generated network is dense because the probability of generating edges is significantly non-zero.
-However, real-world network data is often sparse [\cite{shao2023l2}].
-It is worth further exploration and research on analyzing the differential privacy asymptotic properties of network models with covariates when the data is sparse.
-In the future, we will also consider extending the method of deriving consistency of estimators in this paper to other network models.
+In the future, we will consider generalizing the analysis to other probability distributions, such as the Poisson distribution \cite{xu2023network}.
+Additionally, this paper makes the following assumptions: First, all parameters are bounded.
+Second, the generated network exhibits a dense structure, owing to the fact that the edge generation probability is significantly non-zero.
+However, real-world network data often show sparsity.
+Thus, how to analyze the asymptotic properties of differential privacy of network models incorporating covariates when data is sparse warrants further in-depth research and discussion .
+In future research, we will also consider generalizing the asymptotic theoretical approach for deriving differential privacy in this paper to a class of network models containing covariates to provide a unified theoretical framework.